-8.2.8 Core Facility Plan (5 pages)
+8.2.8.
+Core Facility Plan (5 pages)

 Background: Present the rationale and need for the facility, emphasizing the pressing problems in cancer research that will be addressed.
 Address how the proposed facility does not duplicate services provided by existing facilities.
+Address how the proposed facility addresses CPRIT priorities.